 I consider myself first and foremost to be a human being (hominid, eukaryote), and secondly a confluent in/dividual.
-Lo'u olaga is the result of deep histories and complex processes which I will only ever scratch the surface of understanding, and lo'u fa'asinomaga has been formed by an interconnected web of relationships and tala (few of which I will ever recognize).
+Lo'u olaga is the result of deep histories and complex processes that I will only ever scratch the surface of understanding, and lo'u fa'asinomaga has been formed by an interconnected web of relationships and tala (few of which I will ever recognize).

-My roots extend around le lalolagi — ancestrally from Upolu to alĭ ṣonak & Africa to Eurasia, and culturally in all other directions — drawing upon myriad perspectives and tala across generations, sami, and values systems.
+My roots extend around le lalolagi — biogeographically from Upolu to alĭ ṣonak & Africa to Eurasia, and culturally in all other directions — drawing upon myriad perspectives and tala across generations, sami, and values systems.
 From this vantage point, I resonate most strongly with the continual transformations which lo'u tuaā and their communities experienced as they navigated complicated circumstances and vast unknowns.

 In terms of my personal migratory route, I was born in the Sonoran Desert at the base of the black hill (south Cuk Ṣon), but have lived in Cascadia (near Seattle) for most of lo'u olaga.
 Now I'm living at the northern tip of the Crescent terrane of Siletzia, in a town named after a dead tafolā rotting on a beach (Metchosin).

-Over the course of this geotemporal malaga, I've become increasingly drawn to exploring the mutability, diversity, and complexity of human experiences across tā, as well as the nature of our relationships with our selves, each other, & the vā which connects us (both off- and online).
+Over the course of this geotemporal malaga, I've become increasingly drawn to exploring the mutability, diversity, and complexity of human experiences across tā, as well as the nature of our relationships with our selves, each other, & the vā that connects us (both off- and online).
 These interests inform my personal & agafesoʻotaʻi navigation, as well as my approach to self-expression.